Writing Critique Services

 You submit your manuscript and receive feedback by email.
 The manuscript receives a close reading by one of our experienced writing consultants who then composes a written critique that assesses the work and gives specific feedback.
 The critique is a thorough, honest analysis of your manuscript that notes what is working as well as providing suggestions and strategies for revisions.

 Who Do I Work With?

 Our writing consultants are experienced authors, teachers, and editors who have helped many writers improve their work and get it published.
-See the bios to learn more about the consultants.

 - Christopher Chambers [fiction, memoir, creative nonfiction, poetry]